ceo16/lumaca-setup/system/decorations/README.md

-# RetroBat Decoration Sets
+# Lumaca Decoration Sets

-The official bezels RetroBat uses for its decoration sets, forked from Batocera's decorations sets.
+The official bezels Lumaca uses for its decoration sets, forked from Batocera's decorations sets.

-These are bundled with every install of RetroBat and can be selected by the user from **MAIN MENU** -> **GAME SETTINGS** -> **DEROCATION SET**.
+These are bundled with every install of Lumaca and can be selected by the user from **MAIN MENU** -> **GAME SETTINGS** -> **DEROCATION SET**.

 Each folder contains the "fallback" bezel in its root directory, and a bezel for each system in its system subfolder.